-Users can view their account activity using a web browser and Unix login credentials.
+Users can view their account activity using a web browser and TCNJ login credentials.
 To access your account information, click the My PrintSense Account link at the top left of this page.
-Fill in your username and password in the applet and click Sign In.
+Fill in your username and password click Log In.
 It is not recommended to check the Save this password if your web browser prompts that option.

 Note: Access to this Web viewer is only available on Campus.

 How was the cost per page determined?